 Ivar’s Seafood Restaurant in Seattle, Washington pulled off a brilliant piece of restaurant marketing recently, resulting in a 400% increase in clam chowder sales.
-The story was originally reported in the Seattle Times.

 How did they do it?

 Well, it’s a funny story actually.
 Ivar’s dreamed up this scheme to get a kooky story going in the local media and virally on the web.
 The tall tale went like this: the restaurant’s founder, Ivar Haglund, long since dead, had arranged for billboards advertising his restaurant to be planted on the bottom of Puget Sound in the 1950s.
 Apparently Haglund fervently believed that people of the future would travel the depths of the Sound via submarine, and his billboards would one day be perfectly located.